At the end of a thirty minute cab ride, I am deep inside the old city of Montevideo, close to the Port.

 It wouldn’t be surprising, from a quick look at the surroundings, to hear a troop of zombies pounding on my studio door wanting me for dinner.
 I didn’t want to go to a tourist hotel by the convention center with room service, a bar and restaurant, and cable TV so I have to live with my choices.

-I lock my front door to keep out zombies who never learned to tell time, plop on the comfortable couch, cover up with a blanket, and vow to quit watching SYFY on cable television as I hatch my Montevideo game plan.
+I lock my front door, plop on the comfortable couch, cover up with a blanket, and vow to quit watching SYFY.

 Sometimes places are different in person than they are on the internet.

-Close to the Montevideo port, I can hear booming deep horns from cargo vessels coming in to drop off goods.
+Close to the Montevideo port, I hear booming deep horns from cargo vessels sailing in to drop off goods for the city.

 I know now why little kids cling to their blankets and I pull mine over my head and let sleep hit me like a sledgehammer.